-Campus Lodge Apartments offers four bedroom/four bathroom floor plans in standard and deluxe options.
+Campus Lodge Apartments offers four bedroom/four bathroom and three bedroom/three bathroom floor plans in standard and deluxe options.
 We also offer pool view and 3rd floor/vaulted ceiling options.
 With a variety of choices, ask your leasing specialist which floor plan may work best for you based on what you are looking for in your new apartment home.

 We are located just under 2 miles east of Gaylord Family Oklahoma Memorial Stadium off Lindsey Street.

 Rent is due on the 1st of each month, regardless of weekends or holidays.
 The first month’s rent must be paid by money order or cashier’s check.
 Online rental payments through RentCafe can be automatically set up once the resident has moved in and the set up codes have been supplied to the resident from the office staff.

 Move-in day can vary from year to year.
 For the fall, August 17th, 2018 is our move in day (the Friday before the fall semester begins) and will end on July 31, 2018.

 We have a very limited number of off-season leases ending in December and May, and will be offered on a first-come, first-served basis.

 Yes.
 However, the resident will be responsible for finding his/her own sublet.
 Once someone has agreed to take over the lease, both parties will work with the leasing team to complete any necessary paperwork.

 It is not necessary to lease the apartment with other roommates.
 However, we are more than willing to accommodate those that already have roommates in mind.
 Roommate matching forms will be completed at the time of application.
 Our roommate-matching survey is used to best place each resident with another person that has the same interests based on his/her answers provided.